gloony/roundcube_ttrss/README.md

 > Cannot create, rename or delete label
 > Cannot create, rename or delete category
 > Cannot move Feed to another category
-> Cannot change order id of feed (for this reason, I choose to sort by alphabetic order)
+> Cannot change order id of the feed (for this reason, I choose to sort by alphabetic order)

-So for all these actions, your need to log in into your TTRSS instance and while the API doesn't change, I cannot change that
+So for all these actions, you need to log in into your TTRSS instance, and while the API doesn't change, I cannot change that

-Because I use localStorage for store current feeds selection and more, the use of multiple instance of roundcude_ttrss on same browser can be hazardous
+Because I use localStorage for storing current feeds selection and more, the use of multiple instance of roundcude_ttrss on same browser can be hazardous
-But it take the advantage to let you your session when the browser is closed at the same place than before
+But it takes the advantage to let you your session when the browser is closed at the same place than before
 ```

 # Screenshots